nickbarrett645/thm-blog/src/blogs/day-23.md

 {{ page.date.toDateString }}

-Today I'm wokring on the [Upload Vulnerabilities](https://tryhackme.com/room/uploadvulns) module.
+Today I'm working on the [Upload Vulnerabilities](https://tryhackme.com/room/uploadvulns) module.
 I think really understanding how to take advantage of file upload vulnerabilities could be a huge help in finding bug bounties.

 Theres a few different things you can do with file upload vulnerabilites:
 - Overwriting existing files on a server